-Council seeks to include concurrence clauses in the PLEP 2011 to ensure the level of density in the precinct does not exceed the available infrastructure.
+Council will seek to include provisions in the PLEP 2011 to ensure the level of density in the precinct does not exceed the available infrastructure.

+1.1.
 Other relevant matters

+1.1.1.
 Voluntary Planning Agreement

 The applicant has indicated a willingness to contribute towards infrastructure provision within the precinct, including affordable rental housing.
 A letter of offer with a contribution of \$37,246,825 towards the delivery of local infrastructure and community benefits has been submitted.
 A draft Planning Agreement and accompanying Infrastructure Services Delivery Plan (ISDP) have been prepared and for the purposes of exhibition.
 The ISDP is a supporting document and has been provided to the public to view as part of the exhibition; however, it is not open for feedback.